Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Notation and model assumptions

 If in addition $R_e >1$ and the covariance matrix of $I_{1:K_w}$ is strictly positive definite, then $\Cov(I_t, I_{t-j}) \rho^{j-2t}$ converges to a positive constant for any fixed $j \geq 0$ and $t \rightarrow \infty$. \end{lemma}

-The proof is given in Appendix \ref{app-lemma1}.
-The second part of the lemma means that in the expanding case $\Var(I_t)$ grows as $E(I_t)^2$.
-In particular the marginal distribution of $I_t$ differs strongly from a Poisson distribution.
+The proof is given in the Supplementary Material \ref{app-lemma1}.
+The second part of the lemma implies that for $R_e > 1$ $E[I_t]^2/\Var(I_t)$ converges to a constant $>0$ as $t \rightarrow \infty$.
+In particular, the marginal distribution of $I_t$ differs strongly from a Poisson distribution.

-We assume that the infectivity profile $(w_k)$ is known from other sources.
-In our examples, we follow \citet{huisman2022estimation} and choose a time-invariant profile with $K_w=12$ obtained by discretizing and truncating the Gamma-distribution with mean 4.8 and standard deviation 2.3 to values $1, \ldots, 12$.
-The values $w_k$ are given in Appendix \ref{app-delay-comp}.
-Fig. \ref{rateI} shows the rate $\rho= \rho(R_e)$ for this choice.
+The infectivity profile $(w_k)$ can be approximated by the serial interval distribution \citep{cori2013new}.
+It is usually taken as fixed when estimating the reproduction numbers, or restricted to a small number of proposed values.